 Keep Your Pool Well-Maintained

 One of the best ways to keep mosquitoes away from your pool is by keeping it well-maintained.
-During the summer months, run a pool pump every few hours to create water circulation.
-Be sure to chlorinate your swimming pool and maintain disinfection levels, as this will help kill mosquito larvae.
-Studies have shown that mosquitoes prefer to lay eggs in water with leaves in it, so be sure to promptly skim leaves from the surface of your pool.
+Run a pool pump every few hours in the summer to create water circulation.
+Be sure to chlorinate your swimming pool and maintain disinfection levels, which will help kill mosquito larvae.
+Studies have shown that mosquitoes prefer to lay eggs in water with leaves in it, so be sure to skim leaves from the surface of your pool promptly.

 Watch For Water On Your Pool Cover

-After a rainfall, or even after your sprinklers run, depending on where they are located, water can accumulate on your pool cover when it is not in use.
-Remove this water promptly, since mosquitoes can develop in as little as 10 days.
-Keep the cover on your pool tightly sealed to prevent mosquitoes from breeding in your pool when some of your pool equipment might not be running as frequently.
+Depending on where they are located after rainfall or even after your sprinklers run, water can accumulate on your pool cover when it is not in use.
+Remove this water promptly since mosquitoes can develop in as little as ten days.
+Keep the cover on your pool tightly sealed to prevent mosquitoes from breeding when some of your pool equipment might not be running as frequently.

 Remove Other Sources of Standing Water

-Pool water aside, other, smaller bodies of standing water like birdbaths or fountains, can also be a possible breeding spot in your backyard.
-Stock ponds with mosquito-eating fish.
-Change the water in any plastic wading pools every week, and turn them upside down when not in use to prevent the accumulation of water.
+Pool water aside, other, smaller bodies of standing water, like birdbaths or fountains, can also be a possible breeding spot in your backyard—stock ponds with mosquito-eating fish.
+Change the water in any plastic wading pools every week, and turn them upside down when not in use to prevent water accumulation.
 Use mosquito dunks in birdbaths and clean out your gutters regularly.
 Walk around your yard each week to dump out any water that might have accumulated in ceramic pots or other containers.

 Keep Your Lawn Tidy

-Though a pool and bodies of standing water are the main sources of growth and infestation in your backyard, there are a few things you can do outside of your pool area to help eliminate mosquitoes.
+Though a pool and bodies of standing water are the primary sources of growth and infestation in your backyard, you can do a few things outside your pool area to help eliminate mosquitoes.
 Maintaining a manicured, tidy lawn is essential for mosquito prevention.
 Overgrown grass and hedges provide shelter in the cool vegetation on a hot summer day.
 To properly care for your lawn, cut your grass regularly, trim the hedges and kill any weeds and wild grass.
 Avoid overwatering your planters, as leftover moisture can also serve as a breeding ground for mosquitoes.

 Natural Mosquito Control

-There are also a number of natural remedies you can use as well, like citronella candles, torches and lanterns.
+There are also several natural pest control remedies you can use as well, like citronella candles, torches, and lanterns.
 Citronella oils, when burning, confuse the mosquito by disguising human and animal body odors.
-While not a guarantee, the use of citronella oil can significantly reduce the odds of a mosquito landing on you or your family when used correctly.
-Incorporating mosquito repellent plants into your landscape, including lemon balm, rosemary and lavender, can also make things a little more bearable when you are spending time outdoors.
+While not a guarantee, using citronella oil can significantly reduce the odds of a mosquito landing on you or your family when used correctly.
+Incorporating mosquito-repellent plants into your landscape, including lemon balm, rosemary, and lavender, can make things a little more bearable when you spend time outdoors.
 Fans can help keep mosquitoes away on a porch or patio.

 ABC Can Help Control Your Backyard Pests

-Mosquitoes know no boundaries, so even if you do take measures to control them on your property, these pests can easily come from surrounding areas.
-When mosquitoes are keeping you from enjoying your pool time, you can count on our mosquito technicians to keep the pest away.
-Our experts can inspect your property, apply effective localized treatments, install mosquito larvicide stations to target breeding areas and mature mosquitoes and even add no-hassle misting stations to automatically apply insecticide at regular intervals to keep these bothersome pests away.
+Mosquitoes know no boundaries, so even if you do take measures to control them on your property, these pests can quickly come from surrounding areas.
+When mosquitoes keep you from enjoying pool time, you can count on our mosquito technicians to keep the pest away.
+Our experts can inspect your property, apply effective localized treatments, install mosquito larvicide stations to target breeding areas and mature mosquitoes, and even add no-hassle misting stations to automatically apply insecticide at regular intervals to keep these bothersome pests away.